Nuclear Power in the Netherlands

 In 2006, the Government proposed to make a decision about the siting for final disposal by 2016.

 The 55 MWe Dodewaard reactor, shut down in 1997, is being decommissioned.
 In 2003 the last fissionable material was removed and parts of the plant were demolished.
 The main part will be sealed and monitored (in safestor) to-2045, before being demolished.

 Regulation and safety

 The 1963 Nuclear Energy Act sets out the basic rules for the use of nuclear materials in the Netherlands.
 There have been no major changes in this Act since, and the Government initiated in 2006 a project to modernise it.
-The VROM Ministry (Housing, Spatial Planning and the Environment) has been made responsible for nuclear regulations and inspections, with a separation between the branches responsible for policy-making and licensing, and those for inspection.
+The Ministry of Economic Affairs is responsible for Energy, including nuclear power.

 The revision of the Nuclear Energy Act, which is not finalised, would give the Ministry more control over nuclear power business by, among other things, limiting plant licenses to 40 years and by subjecting reprocessing contracts also to a licensing system.

 The regulator is the Nuclear Energy Service (Kernfysische Dienst, KFD) is the supervisory authority for nuclear installations.

 Research and Development

 Most nuclear research in the Netherlands is carried out by the Nuclear Research and Consultancy Group (NRG), which is the product of a merger of the nuclear departments of the Energy Research Centre of the Netherlands (ECN) and KEMA.